TosbackCgusBridge-Bot/CGUs-versions/Zendesk/Terms of Service.md

 The definition of “Software” in the Agreement shall include connectors that are used by You to connect Your data sources to Zendesk Explore or that allow You to use any functionality in connection with Zendesk Explore.

-Use of Zendesk Explore may be subject to the obligation to pay applicable usage fees, platform fees and other applicable Subscription charges as detailed on the Site.
+Use of Zendesk Explore may be subject to the obligation to pay applicable usage fees, platform fees and other applicable Subscription Charges as detailed on the Site.
 By enabling or otherwise using Zendesk Explore, You are agreeing to pay all applicable fees and charges with Your use of Zendesk Explore.

 Supplemental Terms for Zendesk’s Guide Service (“Zendesk Guide”):